Ozark draws remote and local workers with budget-friendly housing

 From three-bedroom homes to larger houses with acerage

-With a median home price of about $180,000, Ozark is considered an affordable Northwest Arkansas location.
-Ranch-style homes from the latter half of the 20th century are common throughout town.
-Some of the town's older Victorian-style homes, which may need updates, line the riverfront.
-The sought-after Peach Orchard area has some of Ozark's larger properties on several acres.
-Homes near Gar Creek and the river may have a higher flood risk.
+Ozark's median home price is about $180,000, lower than larger area cities.
+Ranch-style properties are common throughout town, and older Victorian-style properties, which may need updates, are near the riverfront.
+The sought-after Peach Orchard area has some of Ozark's larger homes.
+Dwellings near Gar Creek and the river may have a higher flood risk.

 Ozark schools offer dual credit and athletic success

-The Ozark School District earns an overall B from Niche and serves a large part of northern Franklin County.
+Ozark Public Schools earns an overall B from Niche and serves a large part of northern Franklin County.
 The school pipeline includes a kindergarten center, a primary school, an elementary school, a junior high school and a high school.
 The Ozark High School cheer team has won three state championships and ranked third place at the 2025 National High School Cheerleading Championship.
-Teens can take dual credit classes at Arkansas Tech University-Ozark.
-The university is a public two-year college in town specializing in technical programs.
+Teens can take dual credit classes at the Arkansas Tech University Ozark campus, a public, two-year university specializing in technical programs.

 Big box stores in Fort Smith and local options in Ozark